Satvik3799/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 ### Stage -5 Routing (TritonRoute)

 Manually set Routing strategy is 0. `set ::env(ROUTING_STRATEGY) 0`
-The generated .def file can be found here: [picorv32a.def](Design files/Routing/) SPEF extracted file can be found here: [picorv32a.spef](Design files/Routing/)
+The generated .def file and the extracted SPEF file can be found here: [picorv32a.def](https://github.com/Satvik3799/Physical-design-with-OpenLANE-using-Sky130-PDK/tree/main/Design%20files/Routing)

 Routing takes time and uses memory.
 The current design was completed in ******1Hr14Min42Sec, ************and used **842 MB**.